Temporally Consistent Online Depth Estimation in Dynamic Scenes

 \subsection{Stereo Network}

-The objective of the stereo network is to extract an initial estimate of disparity and semantic feature map on a per-frame basis:

-where the stereo network $\N_s$ takes the current stereo images $\mathbf{L}^t, \mathbf{R}^t$ as input and outputs the stereo memory state $\stereo{m}{t}$ at time $t$.
-Internally, it extracts semantic feature maps from the stereo images, and computes the disparity by finding matches between the feature maps.
-In this paper, we use a recent network, HITNet \cite{tankovich2021hitnet}, as our building block to estimate per-frame disparity.
+The objective of the stereo network is to extract an initial estimate of disparity and semantic feature map on a per-frame basis.
+The stereo network $\N_s$ takes the current stereo images as input and outputs the stereo memory state $\stereo{m}{t}$ at time $t$.
+Internally, it extracts $\mathbb{R}^{I_H\times I_W\times C}$ semantic feature maps from the stereo images, and computes $\mathbb{R}^{I_H\times I_W\times 1}$ disparity by finding matches between the feature maps.
+In this paper, we use a recent network, HITNet \cite{tankovich2021hitnet}, as our building block to estimate per-frame disparity due to its real-time speed and superior performance.
 In the subsequent sections, we discuss how to extend the stereo network to stabilize the disparity prediction temporally.